The Costa Rican Government procurement system is governed by the Costa Rican Financial Administration Law.

 Foreign companies may establish a representative through a Power of Attorney for a specific tender.
 This representative does not need to be from Costa Rica.
 A general Power of Attorney can also be given to an individual or company to represent the foreign company in various tenders for a specified period.

 The local representative should be able to translate tender documents from Spanish into English and assist in preparing bid offers in Spanish.
-Some large projects may require the presence of U.S. company officials in Costa Rica in order to better evaluate the requirements and prepare competitive offers to the Costa Rican Government entity.
+Some large projects may require the presence of U.S. company officials in Costa Rica to better evaluate the requirements and prepare competitive offers to the Costa Rican Government entity.

 Foreign companies may bid directly on government tenders in Costa Rica.
 However, when competing for government contracts, there is a significant advantage in having a strong local partner or representative.
-The local representative should be established, reputable, well-known and respected in business circles, and knowledgeable about Costa Rican business culture and practices.
+The local representative should be established, reputable, well-known, and respected in business circles, and knowledgeable about Costa Rican business culture and practices.

 As noted earlier, the Gold Key Service (GKS) and the International Partner Search (IPS) are available through the Commercial Section at the U.S. Embassy in San Jose or through a U.S. Export Assistance Center.
 These options are an excellent economic strategy for identifying potential partners or representatives in Costa Rica.
 (See “Web Resources” at the conclusion of this chapter.)